Urinary tract infections (UTIs)

 - you're pregnant and have symptoms of a UTI

-- you're caring for someone elderly who may have a UTI
+- you're caring for an older, frail person who may have a UTI

-- you have not had a UTI before
+- you have symptoms of a UTI after surgery

-- your symptoms do not improve within a few days
+- your symptoms get worse or do not improve within 2 days

 - your symptoms come back after treatment

-You'll be asked about your symptoms and may need to give a urine sample to confirm you have a UTI.
+You'll be asked about your symptoms and may need to give a urine sample.

-Your doctor or nurse may prescribe antibiotics to treat a UTI.
+Your doctor or nurse may offer self-care advice and recommend taking a painkiller.

 It's important to finish the whole course of antibiotics, even if you start to feel better.

-If your UTI comes back any time after treatment, you'll usually be prescribed a longer course of antibiotics.
+If your UTI comes back after treatment, you may have a urine test and be prescribed different antibiotics.

-If you keep getting UTIs and regularly need treatment, your GP may give you a repeat prescription for antibiotics.
+If you keep getting UTIs and regularly need treatment, a GP may give you a repeat prescription for antibiotics.